Surprise Confession, Chap. 1

 Suddenly, the thing I'd been fightin'...and scared to death was gonna happen ever since String and Inge walked out of the hangar happened—I saw String and Inge kiss each other, and even though I knew it was a goodbye kiss, I lost all control...like...somethin' snapped in my brain.
 Without stopping to think about what I was doing, I screamed, "TAKE YOUR HANDS OFF HIM, YOU BITCH!
 I LOVE STRING!
 DON'T YOU UNDERSTAND THAT?"

 Just that quick, I felt like the world had stopped...and three pairs of eyes...plus Michael's good eye... had turned on me.
 Except when I opened my eyes and looked up, three pairs of eyes...and, Michael's good eye, were staring at me—and, every single one of them looked absolutely shocked at what I'd just said.
 Oh, my GOD!
 I said to myself, wishing like hell that I'd kept my big mouth shut.
 I knew my face was bright red...redder than it had ever been, and I didn't know what to do, or say.
 Finally, I stammered, "I—I'm sorry, everyone.
 I—I don't know what came over me."
-Which was an out-and-out lie if I've ever told one...or heard one.
+Which was an out-and-out lie if I've ever told one, or heard one.
 I know exactly what came over me—a raging wave of jealousy.
-Because whether Hawke believed it or not...whether he'd accept what I'd said, or not—what I'd just said was the absolute truth—I do love Stringfellow Hawke.
+Because whether Hawke believed it or not—whether he'd accept what I'd said, or not—what I'd just said was the absolute truth—I do love Stringfellow Hawke.
 Well, now he knows, I said to myself as I stood there wishin' a hole would open up and swallow me.
+And, I thought about how I'd yelled, 'Don't you understand that?' to Inge—of course she doesn't understand that, you ninny, I said to myself.
+She didn't even know you loved String—until about thirty seconds ago, that is.

 I think I've loved String ever since the day just about a year ago when I saw him in that jail cell back in Pope County, Texas.
 If that wasn't the case, then it either started after Hawke was kidnapped by Horn, and I thought he'd died in my arms after I injected him with Michael's antidote, or after I was kidnapped by that jerk Ken Sawyer, who I happened to be dating at the time.
 'Course, he only got close to me because he found out that I knew Hawke, and he wanted to use Airwolf to smuggle some nuclear detonators he'd stolen down to Mexico.
 I still remember when I said to him, "Ken—I have to know.
 Last night...?"

-As I stood there, seein' everybody staring at me, I was feelin' more embarrassment than I've felt in a long time...maybe ever.
+As I stood there, seein' everybody staring at me, I was feelin' more embarrassment than I've felt in a long time, maybe ever.
 Without another word, I ran back into the hangar, not wanting to see Hawke, Dom, or anybody else again.
 That's it, I said to myself through a wave of tears, I'm leavin'.
-First thing after we close up, I'm gonna pack up my stuff and get the next plane back to Texas...or maybe I'll just keep on goin' till the money runs out...then walk, like I said I was gonna do after the Anderson affair.
+First thing after we close up, I'm gonna pack up my stuff and get the next plane back to Texas—or maybe I'll just keep on goin' till the money runs out—then walk, like I said I was gonna do after the Anderson affair.
 I leaned against a wall inside the hangar and cried, harder than I'd cried in a long time, until I felt a hand on my shoulder.
 Please, don't let this be Hawke, I said to myself, afraid that what I'd just done had destroyed my friendship with Hawke, just like I'd been worried I'd do.
-I mean, I knew I'd have to face Hawke at some point, and talk to him about what I'd done, but I just couldn't...not yet.
+I mean, I knew I'd have to face Hawke at some point, and talk to him about what I'd done, but I just couldn't.
+Not yet, anyway.

 "Cait?"
 I heard Dom's voice behind me.
 "You okay, kid?"